 A floating vanity looks great, but you have to make sure your plumbing is designed to work with it.
 Talk to your contractor or a professional plumber before making any decisions.

-3. Look At Potential Obstacles to Determine Placement and Size
+3. Look at Potential Obstacles to Determine Placement and Size

 You can always change bathroom designs.
 Doors and walls?
 That’s a little harder.
 This limits the places you can put your vanity.
 Things you want to consider when determining placement include: